 Oval Cut Diamonds

 The oval cut diamonds dates back to the 14th century, but cutting an oval was very difficult.
-With no modern equipment to guide them, nor the understanding of complex math or diamond physics, it took many centuries for the Oval Cut diamonds to get the badly needed overhaul it deserved.
+With no modern equipment to guide them, nor the understanding of complex math or diamond physics, it took many centuries for the 1 carat oval diamond to get the badly needed overhaul it deserved.
 In 1957, the master cutter and cousin to Marcel Tolkowsky, Lazare Kaplan perfected the first Modern Oval Cut.

 It was less than 30 years earlier that the round diamond was perfected as well.
 With the groundwork established, the Modern Oval cut was cut like a long round, with some obvious differences.
 Fifty eight strategically placed facets were placed much like the round.
 The challenge was how wide and how long.
 What ratio from length to width will maximize the brilliance?
 The discovery was simple.
 The ratio range that is most widely accepted is 1.35-1.50.
 The surprising thing was that personal preference may outweigh the math.
 An oval with a ratio of 1.60 has a beautiful long look, even though It may not sparkle as much as one that is 1.35 but it will have an appeal to someone wanting a long look.
 Once the diamond is set into the engagement ring it may look perfect in that type of setting regardless of the math.
 An interesting point to make is that two oval diamonds of the same carat weight may look completely different.
 One may have a long look and the other may have a wider look to it, and yet they both may weigh the same.